Why is my hair falling out? Lets get to the root of the cause!

 -

-Consider extensions or new cuts for added fullness
+Consider extensions for added fullness